-TO: All Disciplinary Counsel
+TO: All Disciplinary Counsel 10.
+All Disciplinary Coulise

 FROM: Chief Disciplinary Counsel

-DATE:

 RE: Conflicts Screening Procedures

-(name) matters in this potential conflic employment is a new (position) in the Office.
-It is necessary for ea re matters upon which way involve pending use of identifying any prior (dates)
+Our Office has a policy and procedure (attached) regarding the identification of potential conflicts of interest.
+Please review the attached list of active matters upon which (name) has been working that he/she has identified may in any way involve pending matters in this Office.
+This memo is being sent to you for the purpose of identifying any potential conflicts of interest which may exist as a result of (name's) prior employment with (name) is a new (position) in the Office.
+It is necessary for each of you to complete and return this memo.

-Counsel by important requ Please complete and sign this memo and return it to (date) .
-Thank you for giving your properties.
-1
+Please complete and sign this memo and return it to Chief Disciplinary Counsel by .
+Thank you for giving your prompt attention to this important request.

-I know of no open matters which present a potential cor afflict of interest.
+I know of no open matters which present a potential conflict of interest.

-I know of the following open matters which could prese of interest: ent a potential conflict
+I know of the following open matters which could present a potential conflict of interest:

-File # Respondent
+File #

+Respondent

+Date

-Date Employee Signat ure
+Employee Signature

 Print Name

 Attachment